|Disclaimer: No Sacrilege Intended|

 9. Thou shalt takest all writing advice with a grain of salt--preferably two grains.

-10. Thou shalt understand that rules are madest to be broken, not to stunteth a writer's progress.
+10. Thou shalt understand rules are madest to be broken, not to stuntest a writer's progress.

-Keepth these commandments and findeth joy in all thy writing undertakings!
+Keepeth these commandments and findest joy in all thy writing undertakings!